CMSSNU/SKNanoAnalyzer/docs/DevelopmentGuide.md

       POG_MVANOISO_WP90,
   };
 ```
 and used it for further development.
-If one use string as key, It will be hard clarify to use aming `"POG_TIGHT"` or `"TIGHT"` or `"T"` or `"POGTIGHT"` or etc.
+If one use string as key, It will be hard clarify to use among `"POG_TIGHT"` or `"TIGHT"` or `"T"` or `"POGTIGHT"` or etc.

 In same sense, Pleas use `PhysicalConstants.h` under `AnalyzerTools/include` for the physical constants.
 This is included in `AnalyzerCore.h` by default, so you can use it without any additional include as
 ```cpp